European Union funding

 - For a LCOE of up to EUR 40/MWh (renewable sources), achieve a significant cost reduction of the green hydrogen compared to the price at the time of proposal submission striving for below EUR 3/kg

-- Assessment of the legislative and Regulations; Codes, and Standards (RCS) implications of these systems and any issues identified obtaining consents to operate the system
+- Assess the legislative and Regulations, Codes, and Standards (RCS) implications of these systems and any issues identified obtaining consents to operate the system

-- Recommendations for policy makers and regulators on measures helping to maximise the value of renewable energy and stimulate the market for renewables-electrolyser systems
+- Recommend policy makers and regulators on measures helping to maximise the value of renewable energy and stimulate the market for renewables-electrolyser systems

 WP1 - Experience from hydrogen demonstration projects and requirements for upscaling